johnemmanuelbond/loggers.larders/content/Events/Kidnapping Plot.md

 Day 2: Rhedda and Knick get word from Benevolence.
 Decide to use Chaz to entrap the party in the Birdfoot tunnels.
 These plans get moved up because the party is asking around the racetrack. -> [[The Pigeon Hole]] -> Knick frickin' **dies**...
 Rhedda decides to involve [[Moser Wormwool]], informing him that their prisoner is an expensive bounty.
 Moser, of course, insists on a cut.
 So Rhedda has to convince Ophelia to get involved because she doesn't have enough money.

 Day 3: As a member of the Berendsen organization, Rhedda must work security at the Frank and Ophelia's wedding.
-She is actively looking to be useful and prove herself to ophelia by finding and removing the party.
+She is actively looking to be useful and prove herself to Ophelia by finding and removing the party.
+However, she gets drawn into a fight and dispatched.

-Day 4: Rhedda meets with Ophelia at Berendsen Manor, Ophelia offers to buy Rhedda out, on the condition Rhedda ties up the loose end.

-Day 5: Esmellia is moved to Berendsen Manor

-Day 6:

-Day 7:

-Day 8:
+...

-Day 9: Sneak esmellia aboard day that the ship leaves
+Day 10: Sneak esmellia aboard day that the ship leaves

 ### Player Movements